pollen-robotics/reachy-2021-docs/content/help/faq/index.md

 {{% /expand %}}

 {{% expand "> I connected a computer screen to Reachy, but I can't see any image." %}}
-There is probably a problem with the HDMI connection.
-You can check the dedicated [Notion page](https://www.notion.so/70ebaaa10a0b4577a936fcd2e5488085).
+There might be a problem with the HDMI connection or Reachy's computer is actually not turned on.
+You can check the page [Reachy's computer is not running]({{< ref "help/system/computer-not-running" >}}).
-{{% /expand %}}

 {{% expand "> Where can I find examples on how to use the Edge TPU device? "%}}
 Edge TPU Coral device uses the [pycroal](https://github.com/google-coral/pycoral) python library.
 We use this device everytime we need AI in one of our applications, for example to [classify objects for TicTacToe](https://github.com/pollen-robotics/reachy-2019-tutorials/blob/master/custom_classifier/Tuto_classification.ipynb).